cavo789/blog/blog/2024/02/18/php-api-tips/index.md

 }
 ```

-:::tip Most of times, it's the developer choice for an array
+:::tip Most of the time, it's the developer choice for an array
-In fact, most of the time, an array is returned, as this allows the API to be modified in the future to return other results without generating BC (break-changes) in the API.
+In fact, most of the time, an array is returned, as this allows the API to be modified in the future to return other results without generating BC (break changes) in the API.
 :::

 ### Data

 > [https://jsonapi.org/format/#document-top-level](https://jsonapi.org/format/#document-top-level)

-As described in [Top Level items](https://jsonapi.org/format/#document-top-level), the returned information should be put as a top level node called `data`:
+As described in [Top-Level items](https://jsonapi.org/format/#document-top-level), the returned information should be put as a top-level node called `data`:

 Best is to always use the array notation so we can return one or more rows.